nathanhoad/godot_dialogue_manager/docs/FAQ.md

 For more of a guide then check out the code for my [beginner dialogue example project](https://github.com/nathanhoad/beginner_godot4_dialogue/blob/finished/characters/coco/coco.gd#L17) and [the video that goes with it](https://youtu.be/UhPFk8FSbd8).

+## How do I detect when dialogue has finished?

+You can connect to the `DialogueManager.dialogue_ended(resource)` signal.
+The `resource` parameter is the `DialogueResource` that was used to start the dialogue chain.

 ## How do I make the example balloon look more like my game?

 There is a **Project > Tools** menu option to create a copy of the example balloon into somewhere in your project (never edit the original example balloon directly because any changes you make will be overwritten when updating the addon).